ufrisk/pcileech-fpga/pciescreamer/readme.md

 =================
 1) Install Xilinx Vivado WebPACK 2018.2 or later.
 2) Open Vivado Tcl Shell command prompt.
-3) cd into the directory of your pcileech_ac701.bin (forward slash instead of backslash in path).
+3) cd into the directory pcileech-fpga/pciescreamer/ (forward slash instead of backslash in path).
 4) Run `source vivado_generate_project.tcl -notrace` to generate required project files.
 5) Run `source vivado_build.tcl -notrace` to generate Xilinx proprietary IP cores and build bitstream.
 6) Finished !!!

 Building the project may take a very long time (~1 hour).
+Sometimes the build will fail if the directory path is too long.
+If build fails try re-run it while pcileech-fpga is placed in C:\Temp or any other place with short directory path.

 The PCIe device will show as Xilinx Ethernet Adapter with Device ID 0x0666 on the target system by default.
+For instructions how to change the device id and other advanced build properties check out the [advanced build readme](build.md) for information.

 Stability Issues:
 =================